jamcody/satellite-image-semantic-segmentation/README.md

 - The training data is quite small for this problem.
 As such, additional images can be generated using GAN models to enrish the dataset.
 - Futher data augmentation can be done to improve the accuracy
 - Noted that some labels are wrongly assigned, image-by-image review can be carried out to clean the dataset
+- Other hyperparameters such as optimizer, learning rate, batch size can be tuned to improve the accuracy
 ## References
 https://arxiv.org/pdf/1505.04597.pdf